Devendra Kachhawaha

-Justice Devendra Kachhawaha (born 3 May 1960) is an Indian former judge.
+Justice Devendra Kachhawaha (born 3 May 1960) is a former judge of Rajasthan High Court.
 He was the judge of the Rajasthan High Court till his superannuation in 2022.
-Presently, the Government of State of Rajasthan has appointed him as Chairman of State Consumer Disputes Redressal Commission for the State of Rajasthan.
+Presently, he is the Chairman of State Consumer Disputes Redressal Commission for the State of Rajasthan.
 Earlier he has served as a District and Session Judge of various District and Session courts in Rajasthan.

 An order elevating 6 judicial officers as judges of Rajasthan High Court was issued on 4 March 2020 in this regard.
 All the six judges so elevated were sworn in by Chief Justice Indrajit Mahanty on 6 March 2020.
+He is known as an extra-ordinary judge for his judicial mind and imparting justice in the society.